Police of Poland: Peacekeeping and international cooperation

 In addition to participating in international missions, the Policja also send delegates to and cooperate with international law enforcement agencies and organisations such as Europol and Interpol.
 Currently the Polish officers make up the eighth largest staff contingent of Europol; a figure which is expected to rise as the Polish police force becomes more integrated with, and more active within, the organisation.
 Europol has also become far more important to Poland's policing community in recent years since Poland, in 2007, became a signatory of the Schengen Agreement, allowing for greater European integration, uninterrupted travel, and cross-border police cooperation.
-To this end, Polish cooperation with the German, Czech, Slovakian and Lithuanian police services has reached an all-time high.
+To this end, Polish cooperation with the German, Czech, Slovak and Lithuanian police services has reached an all-time high.
 Furthermore, the Policja officers have taken part in a number of foreign police officer training and exchange programs, such as Project Lifesaver, which has seen a number of officers sent to the UK to observe and discuss alternative methods of policing abroad.

 As a constituent member of Interpol, the Polish police is expected to adhere to the terms of International arrest warrants and cooperate with the police forces of other nations through formal diplomatic channels.
 In many cases such cooperation has led to the arrest of high-risk criminals.